Our incredibly robust polycrubs are strong and durable in the harshest of climates.

 polycrub’s come fully UV protected meaning that the most harmful of the sun’s light ‘Ultra-Violet rays’ cannot enter the polycrub.
 However over 80% of all the light useful for photosynthesis does enter.
 Also the light which does enter the polycrub is distributed by the polycarbonate sheets, helping to avoid shading and over-exposure

 Another factor, which is often over-looked by polytunnel owners is the effect of wind-breaks, bunds and netting; all of which block out the available sunlight.
-Since polycrubs are designed to withstand all conditions, no wind-breaks are necessary and all available sunlight is put to good use.
+Since polycrubs are designed to withstand all conditions, wind-breaks are not necessary and all available sunlight is put to good use.

 Before any polytunnel or greenhouse can hope to offer any protection to plants it has to be able to cope with all circumstances.
 Polycrubs are designed to withstand strong winds, snow and frost, collisions from air-borne debris, and vandalism.